Lifetime Mortgages Explained

 Borrowing money from people you know and love can be awkward and potentially lead to conflict, but it doesn’t need to be like this if you can take a business-like approach.

-If you have children who have high incomes or savings then explain the situation to them.
+If you have children with high incomes or savings, explain the situation to them.
 Show them how a lifetime mortgage works, and they may decide they would rather lend you some cash themselves and take it back when your home is eventually sold.
-If you only want a small amount then you could agree to a regular monthly repayment instead.
+If you only want a small amount, you could agree to a regular monthly repayment.

 Remortgage or take a bank loan

 Depending on how much you need and your eligibility, there may be other ways to borrow money, such as a bank loan or remortgage.
-The downside of this compared to a lifetime mortgage is that you have to pay it back monthly, but if you need the money for something specific like home improvements, and have the capacity to make regular repayments, then it could be an option.
+Compared to a lifetime mortgage, the downside of this is that you have to pay it back monthly.
+Still, if you need the money for something specific, like home improvements and can make regular repayments, that could be an option.

 Boost your income

-If you want a lifetime mortgage simply to boost your cash flow, there could be other ways to do this.
-Could you take a part-time job for instance, or perhaps take advantage of the space in your family home to take a lodger or rent rooms through Airbnb?
-It’s also sensible to check your benefit status to make sure you’re claiming everything that you’re entitled to.
+If you want a lifetime mortgage simply to boost your cash flow, there could be other ways.
+Could you take a part-time job, for instance, or perhaps take advantage of the space in your family home to take a lodger or rent rooms through Airbnb?
+It’s also sensible to check your benefit status to ensure you’re claiming everything you’re entitled to.

 Retirement interest-only mortgage

-Sometimes called an RIO mortgage, this can be thought of as a cross between a lifetime mortgage – in that you only pay off the capital when you die or go into care – and a standard interest-only mortgage.
-You’ll need to make regular interest payments every month, but you’ll be keeping the original loan amount fixed, meaning no threat of interest accumulation.
+Sometimes called an RIO mortgage, this can be considered a cross between a lifetime mortgage—in that you only pay off the capital when you die or go into care—and a standard interest-only mortgage.
+You’ll need to make monthly interest payments, but keep the original loan amount fixed, meaning there is no threat of interest accumulation.

-If a lifetime mortgage is an equity release option that you think could work for you and your family, the next step is to find a broker who specialises in this type of mortgage product.
+If a lifetime mortgage is an equity release option that could work for you and your family, the next step is to find a broker specialising in this type of mortgage product.
 Their expert knowledge and experience can help you understand the full implications of a lifetime mortgage and research which products would be best for your specific circumstances.

-Call us now on 0808 189 2301 or make an online enquiry and we’ll ask for a few quick details to help us match you with an advisor.
-We’ll then arrange a free, no obligation chat, so you can find out more about how they could help you.
+Call us now on 0330 818 7026 or make an online enquiry, and we’ll ask for a few quick details to help us match you with an advisor.
+We’ll then arrange a free, no-obligation chat so you can find out more about how they could help you.

 Maximise your chance of approval with a specialist in lifetime mortgages